nucypher/protocol/README.md

 Relevant discussions: https://github.com/nucypher/protocol/issues/9

-If you are interested in contributing ideas, analysis or in-depth feedback to one or more of these topics, as part of the Contributor Phase of the incentivized testnet (Come and Stake it) or otherwise, please drop us a email at submissions@nucypher.com.
+If you are interested in submitting ideas, analysis or in-depth feedback pertaining to one or more of these topics, as part of the Technical Contributions phase of the incentivized testnet (Come and Stake it), please drop us a email at submissions@nucypher.com.
 Summarize what you'd like to work on and we'll get back to you.
-Include the email, name, and ETH staking address you used to register for Come and Stake It.
+These problems are not easy or quick to solve, so before getting stuck in, it’s worth checking with us that your work has the potential to be useful and/or qualify for a prize.
+Remember to include the email, name, and ETH staking address you used to register for Come and Stake It.
 We reserve the sole right to determine how valuable a specific contribution is.

-Note that in NuCypher repositories _service-providers_ are also referred to as 'Ursulas', 'stakers', 'workers', 'proxies' and just 'providers'.
 In addition to perusing the links above, we recommend searching for discussions in our public Discord channels – in particular, to check if a question you have has already been answered.
+Note that in NuCypher repositories and discussion channels _service-providers_ are also often referred to as 'Ursulas', 'stakers', 'workers', 'proxies' and just 'providers'.

 ----